lucasotanez/word-type-test/README.md

 # word-type-test
-Small web typing tester in HTML, CSS, and JS.
+Small web typing tester.
 Test your typing speed by typing a randomly selected word.